 Enrollment and eligibility are monitored on an ongoing basis throughout the semester.
 Aid that was initially credited to the student’s account for which the student ceases to be eligible may be returned and the student will be required to repay it.
 Students must attend classes to maintain eligibility for aid.
 Students not attending courses for which they registered must withdraw from the courses online or at any Gateway location.
 Aid will not be disbursed or will be reversed if a student is not attending classes.
-If the Office of Financial Aid is notified after disbursement that a student has not attended, aid will be adjusted which could create a balance due to COTC.
+If Student Financial Services is notified after disbursement that a student has not attended, aid will be adjusted which could create a balance due to COTC.
 If a student withdraws from all classes after the disbursement of a Federal Direct Loan, the funds may be reduced according to the Return of Title IV Funds calculation.
 If a student drops below six hours prior to the disbursement of a Federal Direct Loan, Federal Direct PLUS loan, NEALP and certain private alternative loans, the loan funds will not be disbursed to the student account.

 Refunds can be issued in two different ways:

 - Direct Deposit into a personal checking or savings account.
 (This option is strongly encouraged.)
 Contact Student Financial Services for more information.

 - Institutional check will be mailed